Hiring International Students

 - Work authorization for CPT is issued/sponsored by UIC.

-- Hiring an international student for an internship through CPT requires the employer to complete one page of a CPT application form.
+- Hiring an international student for an internship through CPT requires the employer to complete page three of the CPT application form.
+The only other requirement from the employer is to fill out a brief evaluation of the intern’s performance at the end of their internship.

 - There are no costs associated with CPT for the employer when hiring an international student for an internship through CPT.